isomerpages/nparks-juronglake/_what-to-do/Guided Tours.md

 water bottle and an umbrella/poncho.</p>
 </li>
 <li>
-<p>In the event of light rain as the tour will still proceed.
-However, in
+<p>In the event of light rain, the tour will still proceed.
+However, in the
-the case of heavy rain, the tour will not proceed.</p>
+case of heavy rain, the tour will not proceed.</p>
 </li>
 <li>
 <p>Registration will close 3 days before the tour, or when registration is